GeoNode/documentation/install/advanced/core/index.rst

-  sudo -u postgres psql -d geonode -c 'GRANT ALL ON geometry_columns TO PUBLIC;' sudo -u postgres psql -d geonode -c 'GRANT ALL ON spatial_ref_sys TO PUBLIC;' sudo -u postgres psql -d geonode -c 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO geonode;'
+  sudo -u postgres psql -d geonode -c 'GRANT ALL ON geometry_columns TO PUBLIC;' sudo -u postgres psql -d geonode -c 'GRANT ALL ON spatial_ref_sys TO PUBLIC;' sudo -u postgres psql -d geonode -c 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO geonode;' sudo -u postgres psql -d geonode -c 'GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO geonode;'

-  sudo -u postgres psql -d geonode_data -c 'CREATE EXTENSION postgis;' sudo -u postgres psql -d geonode_data -c 'GRANT ALL ON geometry_columns TO PUBLIC;' sudo -u postgres psql -d geonode_data -c 'GRANT ALL ON spatial_ref_sys TO PUBLIC;' sudo -u postgres psql -d geonode_data -c 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO geonode;'
+  sudo -u postgres psql -d geonode_data -c 'CREATE EXTENSION postgis;' sudo -u postgres psql -d geonode_data -c 'GRANT ALL ON geometry_columns TO PUBLIC;' sudo -u postgres psql -d geonode_data -c 'GRANT ALL ON spatial_ref_sys TO PUBLIC;' sudo -u postgres psql -d geonode_data -c 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO geonode;' sudo -u postgres psql -d geonode_data -c 'GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO geonode;'

 Final step is to change user access policies for local connections in the file ``pg_hba.conf``